majianjia/QingStation/README.md

 ### Configuration methods

-There are many way to talk to QingStation, but none of them are wireless.
+There are many ways to talk to QingStation, but none of them is wireless.

 The methods I intended to use are:
-- A configuration file (json) in SDCard.
+- A configuration file (JSON) in SDCard.
 - USB port (A virtual UART device, also known as CDC)
 - UART1 (act as AT Server or AT Client)

 Currently, the JSON method is the primary method.
 Because it is easy to use and the settings are obvious.

-USB port and UART require the PC to have a terminal or some tools can talk through serial port.
+USB port and UART require the PC to have a terminal or some tools that can talk through a serial port.
-AT CMD is ok to use but setting are not easily done by human.
+AT CMD is ok to use but setting are not easily done by a human.

-For the UART1, I plan to make it dedicated for AT server or client.
+For the UART1, I plan to make it dedicated to AT server or client.
-When it is useed as AT server, the QingStation can be turned to a device that accessed by Arduino or other board.
+When it is used as AT server, the QingStation can be turned into a device that accessed by Arduino or other board.
-When it is used as AT Client, I try implement some basic function control wireless model, such as BLE, LoRa, or SIM800 GPRS module.
+When it is used as AT Client, I try to implement some basic function control wireless model, such as BLE, LoRa, or SIM800 GPRS module.

 # Author
 Jianjia Ma